base/base/crates/op-succinct/book/advanced/proposer.md

 ### Required Environment Variables

 Before starting the proposer, the following environment variables should be in your `.env` file.
 You should have already set up your environment when you deployed the L2 Output Oracle.
-If you have not done so, follow the steps in the [L2 Output Oracle](./l2-output-oracle.md) section.
+If you have not done so, follow the steps in the [Contract Configuration](../contracts/configuration.md) section.

 | Parameter | Description |
 |-----------|-------------|